 - Why should my child get the COVID-19 vaccine?

-- Which COVID-19 vaccine is currently approved for use in adolescents?
+- Which COVID-19 vaccine is currently approved for use in teens?

-- How do we know Pfizer’s COVID-19 vaccine is safe for children?
+- How do we know the Pfizer-BioNTech COVID-19 vaccine is safe for children ages 12 to 17?

 - How does it work?